Tracking Performance: Metrics To Determine Real Estate Agent Success

 Determining the right list price can take time.
 It also often takes practice to master.
 However, none of this time is free of charge.

-Understanding this metric on an agent-by-agent basis will help you coach agents in the most effective way.
+Brokers who understand this metric on an agent-by-agent basis can coach agents most effectively.

 To save time and help develop your agents’ skill sets quickly, focus on the various aspects of the process: